 - Accidental cases

 Enter all relevant load cases in Clariti.
-The tool identifies which
+The tool identifies which case governs for each failure mode.

 Step 2: Match Material to Environment